-Omni Barton Creek Resort and Spa's main location is located at 8212 Barton Club Drive, Austin, Texas.
-From that location which is within the boundaries of Travis County Municipal Utility District No. 4, and located on approximately 492 acres, Omni Barton Creek Resort and Spa's property consists of: a 51,000 square foot clubhouse, several restaurants, a 43,750 square foot conference center (including 47 meeting rooms), a 312 room hotel, the Fazio Foothills 18-hole golf course, the Crenshaw 18-hole golf course, sports and tennis shops, 11 lighted tennis courts, three swimming pools, a fitness center and spa, jogging trails and a three-level parking garage.
+Omni Barton Creek Resort and Spa's main location is located at 8212 Barton Club Drive, Austin, Texas, which is within the boundaries of Travis County Municipal Utility District No. 4, and located on approximately 492 acres.
+Omni Barton Creek Resort and Spa's property recently underwent an approximately \$150 million renovation that was completed in May 2019.
+The property consists of: a 51,000 square foot renovated clubhouse, several restaurants, a conference center that includes 53 meeting rooms, a grand ballroom and event pavilion, a 493 room hotel, the Fazio Foothills 18-hole golf course, the Crenshaw 18-hole golf course, sports and tennis shops, a championship caliber tennis center that includes 10 lighted tennis courts, three swimming pools, a fitness center and spa, jogging trails and a three-level parking garage.
 Omni Barton Creek Resort and Spa operates both as a private club open to members and their guests, and a resort hotel available to the public.

 Omni Barton Creek Resort and Spa also includes two golf courses located outside the boundaries of Travis County Municipal Utility District No. 4, the Fazio Canyons golf course and the Lakeside Palmer golf course.
-The Fazio Canyons golf course is located within the boundaries of Travis County Municipal Utility District No. 5, and according to Barton Creek Resort representatives, is ultimately expected to include a clubhouse facility and a golf cart barn.
+The Fazio Canyons golf course is located within the boundaries of Travis County Municipal Utility District No. 5, and includes a clubhouse facility and a golf cart barn.
 The Lakeside Palmer golf course is located outside the boundaries of the Participant districts and has a complete clubhouse and country club facilities for members, members' guests and resort guests.